svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_evaluation_function/index.md

-If the `app_cont` flag is set, the execution path goes into a function called `apply_contiuation` that takes all the status flags as well as the current intermediate result `r` as input.
+If the `app_cont` flag is set, the execution path goes into a function called `apply_continuation` that takes all the status flags as well as the current intermediate result `r` as input.
 The `apply_continuation` function will pop the top off from the stack and use the value stored there to decide what continuation (from the list of defined